-The Canon 70D ultimately may not have delivered what everyone wanted or expected -- a significant upgrade in still image quality over its predecessor, the 60D -- but instead it ushered in a new technology so unexpected (and useful) that there's no way we could be disappointed.
-We love when a camera manufacturer surprises us with a treat like Canon's Dual Pixel CMOS AF technology.
+The Canon 70D (70D prices and deals) ultimately may not have delivered what everyone wanted or expected -- a significant upgrade in still image quality over its predecessor, the 60D -- but instead it ushered in a new technology so unexpected (and useful) that there's no way we could be disappointed.
+For those looking for a better increase in image quality, we'd recommend the Nikon D7100 (70D vs D7100).
+But we love when a camera manufacturer surprises us with a treat like Canon's Dual Pixel CMOS AF technology.
 After all, a rare, groundbreaking innovation like this doesn't come around too often.

 What's even better is that the 70D's full-time phase detection autofocus system for video and Live View shooting -- with PDAF at every pixel in the AF area -- more than lives up to its promise.
 We were thoroughly impressed by how quickly and accurately the Dual Pixel CMOS AF operated.
 For movies, this technology finally puts true camcorder-like performance into an HD-DSLR; it's been a long time coming.
 Racking focus between near and far subjects is especially easy and smooth with the 70D's LCD touchscreen touch-to-focus feature.
 And when using Live View for still shooting, the advanced autofocusing felt nearly as fast as traditional viewfinder shooting under most scenarios.